 Gazumping is when a seller accepts an offer from one buyer, and then accepts an offer from another buyer.
 The second buyer has then 'gazumped' the first buyer.
 Though considered unfair, it is legal to do in England and Wales.
 The law is different in Scotland.

 Gazumping can happen any time before you exchanging contracts.
 It can be very disappointing and often seems unfair.

 Being gazumped means that even after comparing conveyancers and starting the buying process, you could still be outbid.
 Compare My Move has created this guide to help you understand the meaning of gazumping and how to avoid it, making your conveyancing process that much easier.

 What is Gazumping?

 It can be disappointing being pushed out of a sale you thought you’d been accepted for.
 This is especially so if you’ve already paid for the survey and conveyancing fees and have arranged a mortgage.
-For reasons like these, gazumping is universally frowned upon but it is not illegal.
+For reasons like these, gazumping is universally frowned upon but it is not illegal in England and Wales.

 Is Gazumping Illegal?

 Gazumping is not illegal in England and Wales.